 Volunteer Visitors: Our Aged Care Volunteer Visitors play a vital role in improving the quality of life of older people through ongoing companionship and communication to ensure they feel socially connected to their community and have a sense of purpose and belonging.

 The Aged Care Volunteer Visitors Scheme, or ACVVS for short, creates meaningful connections and strengthens healthy social wellbeing for older people through friendship and regular visits.
 Linked are the auspicing organisation for ACVVS across our whole region.
-ACVVS is an initiative by the Australian Government.
+ACVVS is a program funded by the Australian Government.

 How the Aged Care Volunteer Visitors Scheme Works

-The Aged Care Volunteer Visitors Scheme (ACVVS) is a program initiated by the Australian Government and funded by the Department of Health and Aged Care for Senior Australians.
-The ACVVS Program is free and available to anyone who is a permanent resident in a Residential Aged Care Facility or receiving a Home Care Package, including those who are approved and waitlisted to receive either service or who are socially isolated.
+The Aged Care Volunteer Visitors Scheme (ACVVS) is free and available to anyone who is a permanent resident in a Residential Aged Care Facility or receiving a Home Care Package, including those who are approved and waitlisted to receive either service or who are socially isolated.
 We refer to those receiving a visit as “Care Recipients”.
 The Aged Care Volunteer Visitors Scheme is funded by the Australian Government.

 Become an ACVVS Volunteer